markdunning/docker-overview/README.md

 ```
 docker run --rm -it r-base R
 ```
+- pull the latest `r-base` image, if you don't have it
 - run interatively (`-it`)
 - run the `r-base` docker image
 - run the `R` executable